CouncilofLorien/counciloflorien.github.io/docs/cards/G/glance-of-arien.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Environment._ Playable on The Balrog at or moving to a non-Under-deeps site. -2/-1 to his prowess/body until the end of turn.
 This modification is -4/-2 if Gates of Morning is in play.
-Cannot be duplicated on a given turn. <br>_"The Black Enemy and his servants could not endure the glance of the Sun's bright eyes."_{: .fs-3 } ***---&#65279;Kuduk Lore***{: .fs-3 }
+Cannot be duplicated on a given turn. <br>_"The Black Enemy and his servants could not endure the glance of the Sun's bright eyes."_ ***---&#65279;Kuduk Lore***
 >